 Diego Carneiro was born in Belém, in the Amazon region of Brazil.
 He studied cello, piano, viola da gamba and conducting, in Brazil; at the University of Missouri in Columbia, Missouri; at Trinity College of Music in London; and at the Haute Ecole de Musique, in Switzerland.

 As a performer, Diego has participated as a soloist and teacher in many international festivals, including the London Promenade at the Royal Albert Hall.
 He has also produced three documentaries, “A Cello in Kenya”, “Amazon, the Resonant Jungle” and “Conference of the Birds”, which reflect his studies of musical composition related to birdsong.
-He performs concerts and gives classes in countries on five different continents.
-Earlier this year, Diego spent three months as a Rotary Peace Fellow at the Makerere University in Kampala, Uganda.
+He has performed concerts and given classes in countries on five different continents.